RSG-Norway/Rmarkdown_workshop/README.md

 The output of `Example.Rmd` is an `html` document, altough RMarkdown allows to export `PDF` documents, in this example we will use the `html` output because it allows to have interactive features.

+Feel free to use this document for your own projects, `RMarkdown` has much more nice features than those covered in this template, feel free to add them and contribute to this repository.

 ## :computer: Install required software